area9innovation/flow9/doc/gpt4.md

 # Syntax only prompt

 I'm teaching you the programming language flow9.
 Flow9 is like ML, but use this syntax with very few keywords.
+Use tabs for indentation.

 // Data structures are structs and unions.
 No classes.